Mena-Rossini/Software-Testing-Laboratory/EXP5.md

 ### Ex.No: 5 Write a program in Python language to search a given element is present in the list using Binary search.
-Introspect the causes for its failure and write down the possible reasons for its failure.

 ### DATE:13-9-2024
 ### REGISTER NUMBER : 212222040099
 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a program in Python language to search a given element is present in the list using Binary search.
+Introspect the causes for its failure and write down the possible reasons for its failure.

 ### Algorithm:

-1. Start the program.
-2. Read an integer input number.
-3. Initialize the variables current_digit, sum = 0, and num = number.
-4. Repeat Steps 5 to 7 until num > 0
-5.	current_digit = (num % 10).
-6.	sum = sum + (current_digit * current_digit * current_digit).
-7. Stop the program.
-7.	num = num / 10.
-8. Check if sum == number.
-If true, print "It is an Armstrong Number."
-Otherwise, print "It is not an Armstrong Number."
-9. Stop the program.
+1. Initialize low to 0 and high to the last index of the list.
+2. Repeat while low is less than or equal to high:
+3. Calculate mid as low + (high - low) // 2.
+4. Compare the target with the middle element.
+5. If the target is found, return the index.
+6. If the target is smaller, adjust high to mid - 1.
+7. If the target is larger, adjust low to mid + 1.
+8. If low exceeds high, return -1 (target not found).

 ### Program:
 ```